kinnewig/dcs2/README.md

 - `METIS` and `ParMETIS` Graph partitioner (default "ON")

 #### Grid generation
-- `ASSIMP` is a portable Open Source library to import various well-known 3D model formats in a uniform manner (default "ON")
+- `ASSIMP` is a portable Open Source library to import various well-known 3D model formats in a uniform manner (default "OFF")

 - `GMSH` (default version: "4.12.2", default "OFF")